Adult Education (ADED)

 Grade Mode: Standard Letter

-This course examines the primary role of human resources development in the organization to help people and organizations effectively manage change.
-It focuses on strategies for implementing training and organizational development efforts that positively impact the performance of the individual and the work group.
+This course examines the primary role of human resource development in organizations to support learning and change.
+It focuses on strategies for implementing training, mentorship, leadership development, career development, and organizational development efforts that impact individual and group performance.
+The course addresses forms of adult learning in the workplace and prepares students to implement and lead workplace learning initiatives that meet identified organizational and employee needs.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.